SDICurie/main/projects/curie_common/doc/debug.md

 ====================

 ## Debug
-Support is only for Quark for now.

-Two ways : either using the console, or using IDE you wish.
+There are two ways to debug your application: either using the console, or using your favorite IDE.

-You can replace the ELF with app (firmware) below.
+### Debug from the console

-### Start server and console client
+A debug_console_xx makefile target is provided to start a GDB server and connect a console client on it:

-From the output directory:
+For debugging the Quark, type from the output directory:

-On Quark

-    make debug_console_qrk ELF=./firmware/quark.elf
+    make debug_console_qrk

-On ARC
+or for debugging the ARC:

-    make debug_console_arc ELF=./firmware/arc.elf
+    make debug_console_arc

-### Start OpenOCD and GDB server
+In this later case, the program execution will stop for further debugging when entering the arc main() function.

+You can also optionally replace the default ELF file with a custom one, e.g:

+    make debug_console_qrk ELF=path/to/curie_hello/firmware/ssbl_quark.elf

+### Debug from an IDE

 OpenOCD can be used to connect to the JTAG interface of the SoC to allow debugging.
 To do that you can type